wellyshen/react-cool-form/docs/getting-started/form-state.md

 ### Best Practices

-Every time we access a value from the form state via the `select` method, it will watch the changes of the value and trigger re-renders only when necessary.
+Every time we access a value from the form state via the `select` method, it will listen the changes of the value and trigger re-renders only when necessary.
 Thus, there're some guidelines for us to use the form state.
 General speaking, when getting a value from an `object` state, **more specific more performant**.

 ```js
 const { select } = useForm();